Satya-0023/AI-StudyMate-/README.md

 > **AI-Powered Personalized Learning Companion**

 AI StudyMate is a full-stack mobile application that transforms any topic into an interactive learning experience.
-Originally built with FastAPI, it has been migrated to a robust **Node.js** architecture to provide scalable, real-time content generation.
+And the **Node.js** architecture to provide scalable, real-time content generation.

 ## 🚀 Features